mmehmetisik/wwtp-engineering-benchmark/README.md

 Wastewater treatment plant (WWTP) engineering serves as the vehicle, not the destination.
 The domain was chosen because it requires integrating safety protocols, material science, process chemistry, and operational judgment — areas where training data is thin and textbook answers are often insufficient.
 The behavioral findings, however, generalize beyond this domain.

+This work is intended for LLM evaluators, AI safety researchers, and engineers assessing LLM reliability for domain-critical decisions.

 ---

 ## Key Findings Across 13 Benchmarks